isaackogan/TikTokLive/README.md

 Then, to buy this library, create a ticket in the `#tickets` channel in https://discord.gg/H8m3c6jSF4.

-Type the message "Printer Magic" in the ticket to get immediately started so that you can get to printing as fast as possible!
+Type "Printer Magic" in the ticket to get started with your purchase.

 ## Intro Tutorial